 The Wellness Fund Grant will be open in 2021.
 Grant awards range from $5,000 to $15,000.

 The Community Foundation of Southern New Mexico Nonprofit Emergency Fund has been set up to assist nonprofits in time of community need, natural disaster, and/or response to overwhelming loss of operational revenues.
 The fund will be managed and awarded through a volunteer committee.

-The WesternSky Community Care Grant Fund supports nonprofits in improving outcomes in Dona Ana, Luna, Hidalgo, and Sierra County.
+The WesternSky Community Care Micro Grant Fund supports nonprofits in improving outcomes in Dona Ana, Luna, Hidalgo, and Sierra County.
 Nonprofit organizations located in these counties of New Mexico are encouraged to apply.
-Nonprofit support in these counties is defined broadly and may include one or more of the following areas:
+Nonprofit support in these counties is defined broadly and may include one or more of the following social determinant areas: